-Explore Hofstra University: a world of opportunity
+Explore Hofstra University: A world of opportunity

-A program of study meant for you
+A program meant for you

 An integral part of campus

 Hofstra ensures that international students are well integrated into campus life by placing great emphasis on orientation, including programs that engage all students on and off campus.

 The Office of International Student Affairs helps international students reach their educational goals by providing assistance before their arrival and throughout their time at Hofstra, including academic, social, cultural, legal, and financial opportunities.
 Before classes begin, the office provides an intensive orientation program to introduce students to Hofstra and help them adjust to their new surroundings.
-The office also assists with immigration counseling and applications for optional practical training, curricular training, economic work necessity, program extensions, international student insurance, and visa renewals, as well as travel assistance.
+The office also assists with immigration counseling and applications for optional practical training, curricular training, economic work necessity, program extensions, international student insurance, and visa renewals as well as travel assistance.

 We invite you to visit the campus and see for yourself what it’s like to be a part of Hofstra’s dynamic community.
 We recommend visits during our fall or spring semesters so you can experience our campus while classes are in session.
 Admission information sessions are offered twice daily Monday through Friday, with each followed by a guided tour of the campus.
 These sessions and tours begin at the Office of Admission in Bernon Hall, South Campus.
 To make plans to visit us, call +1-516-463-6700 or go to hofstra.edu/visit.
 If you are unable to see Hofstra in person, we encourage you to take our virtual campus tour at hofstra.edu/see.